-I stated earlier that your passion will keep you on a cause even if you get little results or make insignificant progress while doing those things, but that is typical b of people who follow their passion is that they get great results their passions for those causes will give them the staying power to practice (when there’s no result), seek for improvement to get better results; it will also keep them committed till they accumulate more and more better results and build satisfying lives or get at remarkable achievements.
+I stated earlier that your passion will keep you on a cause even if you get little results or make insignificant progress while doing those things, but what is typical of people who follow their passion is that they get great results— their passions for those causes will give them the staying power to practice (when there’s no result), seek for improvement to get better results; it will also keep them committed till they accumulate more and more better results and build satisfying lives or get at remarkable achievements.

 Another aspect of self-discovery is self-awareness.
 Self-awareness is being conscious of your most likely and natural behaviours and the various psychological conditions that cause those behaviours.

-For instance, if you are someone who always look down while walking in front of a crowd, self-awareness is (i) being conscious of the behaviour (walking head down), (ii) being conscious of the psychological reason why you bring your head down (lack of confidence, a mere habit or any other reason).
+For instance, if you are someone who always look downwards while walking in front of a crowd, self-awareness is (i) being conscious of the behaviour (walking head down), (ii) being conscious of the psychological reason why you bring your head down (lack of confidence, a mere habit or any other reason).